enazari/iterative-methods-for-solving-linear-systems-in-python/README.md

-# Iterative methods for solvling linear systems of equations
+# Iterative methods for solvling linear systems of equations via python
 In the repo there are a number of iterative methods for solvling linear systems of equations.
 Implemented Methods:
 * __Conjugate Gradient__,